 Camp participants are asked to perform a COVID-19 self-assessment prior to coming to Camp each day.
 If your camper is experiencing one or more of the following symptoms, please stay home:

 Will Campers have time to play in the Museum?

 Though the majority of our time will be spent in our outdoor work space, we will have plenty of time to play inside the Museum.
 In the event of inclement weather, we will spend more time inside (while adhering to Covid regulations).

 Who will facilitate Tinkering Camp?

-Dustin Thacker, Arts and Maker Specialist, will lead each Town Meeting, and will facilitate the afternoon Open Studio session along with special guests.
+Dustin Thacker, Arts and Maker Specialist, will work with a team of staff and interns to create a welcoming, curious and dynamic camp environment.
 As the Art and Maker Specialist, Dustin creates multi-disciplinary experiences that integrate art, math, and science while designing an environment that reinforces the importance of open-ended and hands-on exploration.

 Will there be an opportunity to meet the camp’s facilitator?

 There will be a Caregiver Information Meeting scheduled for 6:00 p.m. on the Thursday before each camp begins via video conferencing.
-This will be your chance to ask questions, better understand what will be in the Tinkering Kit, and how to help your child be successful in this unique virtual camp.
+This will be your chance to ask questions, better understand what our days will look like , and how to help your child be successful at Tinkering camp.

 How will the facilitator communicate with parents throughout the camp?

-In addition to the pre-camp Parent Information Meeting, a mid-week (Wednesday) email will update caregivers on camper’s progress and participation, give highlights, and offer extra support where needed.
+In addition to the pre-camp Caregiver Information Meeting, a mid-week (Wednesday) email will update caregivers on camper’s progress and participation, give highlights, and offer extra support where needed.